rest-for-physics/framework/CONTRIBUTING.md

 #endif
 ```

-Replace the existing `TRestVersion.h` with the new generated one, and push the changes to the repository.

-Additionally, to publish the new version and make it visible to other users we need to use the `--tags` flag
+Follow the detailed instructions on screen to push the new version to the development branch where you are.
-when pushing the code:

-`git push --tags`

 ### Version control strategy